DHFL Insurance Services

 Retirement insurance ensures that you or your family members receive a regular pension amount post a retirement date.
 You have the flexibility to choose the retirement date and the manner in which you receive the pension.

-• Quality health care is unbelievably expensive : Single episode of a critical illness like an angioplasty can cause a huge dent (around 3 lakhs) in your lifetime savings and with rising medical costs, it can get worse. #
+- Quality health care is unbelievably expensive: Single episode of a critical illness like an angioplasty can cause a huge dent (around `3 lacs) in your lifetime savings and with rising medical costs, it can get worse.

 There are different kinds of health insurance plans available to suit your individual needs:

-• Hospitalisation insurance : Cover yourself for hospitalization expenses incurred.
-You have a further choice between a reimbursement plan (claim your expenses as actually incurred) or a fixed benefit plan. (claim as per pre-decided limits defined by the plan you select )
+- Hospitalization insurance: Cover yourself for hospitalization expenses incurred.
+You have a further choice between a reimbursement plan (claim your expenses as actually incurred) and a fixed benefit plan.
+(Claim as per pre-decided limits defined by the plan you select)

 Sound health cover planning ensures you have access to sufficient funds to meet direct medical expenses of the treatment, indirect expenses at the time of treatment and loss of income, if any, due to the illness.